- Public Safety

 - A pet license also provides important proof of current rabies vaccination.
 While the law does not require rabies vaccinations for cats, it would be prudent for cat owners to do so because of their possible contact with wild animals and bats.

 - Dog licensing is mandatory - cat licensing is voluntary.
 All dogs over the age of 4 months must be licensed within 30 days.
 Pet owners moving into the area must also license within 30 days.
-A current rabies vaccination certificate is required to license your pet.
+A current rabies vaccination (if your dog's rabies vaccination expires July 1- October 1 of the licensing year you must bring your rabies shot current) and micro-chipping certificates are required to license your pet.

 In the case of a dog barking call, KPD will use discretion when determining a problem.
 Dogs barking to protect property are not in violation of City ordinance.
 The responding officer will make contact with the complaining party, then complete an investigation of the concern.
 The officer will attempt to make contact with the pet owner to resolve the issue.
 Only after the issue goes unabated will monetary citations be issued.